hirscheylab/gaudi/README.md

 For an in-depth understanding of the GAUDI (Group Aggregation via UMAP Data Integration) method's performance and its comparative analysis with other leading multi-omics integration techniques, we encourage users to explore our dedicated benchmarking repository.
 This repository contains detailed benchmarks across various datasets, including simulated data, TCGA cancer datasets, single-cell datasets, and DepMap multi-omics data, providing valuable insights into the effectiveness and versatility of the GAUDI approach.
 Access the comprehensive benchmarks and results [here](https://github.com/hirscheylab/umap_multiomics_integration).

+## System Requirements

+### Hardware requirements

+- `GAUDI` package requires only a standard computer with enough RAM to support the in-memory operations.
+- No specialized hardware required (GPU acceleration optional but not necessary)

+### OS Requirements

+This package has been tested on the following systems:

+- macOS: Sonoma (14.6.1)

+### Typical Install Time on a "Normal" Desktop Computer

+- Less than 5 minutes for installation of the main package
+- Up to 15 minutes if all dependencies need to be installed from scratch

+### Expected Run Time

+- Small-medium datasets: less than 30 seconds
+- Benchmarking examples with TCGA data: 5-10 minutes
+- Runtime scales with dataset size and dimensionality

 ## License

 GAUDI is licensed under the GNU General Public License v3.0.
 See the [LICENSE file](https://github.com/hirscheylab/gaudi/blob/main/LICENSE.md) in the repository for details.